 The remains of the leaves can be added to the compost heap.
 This type of comfrey liquid will store well in a bottle until you are ready to use it.
 You need to dilute it well before applying it to plants: try a 1:10 ratio for established plants, and don’t forget to water them first – liquid feeds should never be applied to dry soil.

 This is one of a series of basic gardening articles that you might be interested in.
-You can learn more about comfrey, the permaculture plant, or listen to the comfrey episode of the Alternative Kitchen Garden Show.
-Have a look at my ‘Circle of Life’ garden plan, which incorporates a comfrey tower, or find out more about turning weeds into liquid feeds.
-For more about feeding plants and caring for you soil, buy my book: The Peat-Free Diet.
+You can learn more about comfrey, the permaculture plant, have a look at my ‘Circle of Life’ garden plan, which incorporates a comfrey tower, or find out more about turning weeds into liquid feeds.